- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

-- The White House Fruit Farm in Canfield is another spot with several themed fall harvest weekends beginning September 10th.
-Enjoy fresh pressed apple cider, petting zoo, play area, donuts, and pumpkins!
+- The White House Fruit Farm in Canfield is another spot with several themed fall harvest weekends beginning September 9th.
+Enjoy fresh pressed apple cider, a petting zoo, a play area, donuts, and pumpkins!

-- The Waynesville Fall Festival is open on weekends from September 17 through October 30.
-This huge fall festival has way too many activities to list, but suffice to say, this is a must for Ohio families.
+- The Waynesville Fall Festival is open on weekends from September 16 through October 29.
+This huge fall festival has way too many activities to list, but suffice it to say, this is a must for Ohio families.

 Weekend Events and Festivals in Ohio in September